ducakar/TextureReplacer/README.md

       GenericKerbals/<suit>/EVAjetpack       // EVA jetpack
       GenericKerbals/<suit>/EVAjetpackNRM    // EVA jetpack normal map

-In `GenericKerbals/`, heads are selected independently form suits, so any head texture can be paired with any of the suits.
-Such behaviour may not work well when one has gender-specific suits.
+Heads are selected independently form suits so any head can be paired with any of the suits.
+Such behaviour may not work as desired when one has gender-specific suits.
 This is resolved by moving the female textures to `GenericKermins/` while leaving the male ones in `GenericKerbals/`.
 The heads will be paired only with the suits from the same root directory.

-Each generic head (from either `GenericKerbals/` or `GenericKermins/`) has equal chance for being selected.
+Each generic head (from either `GenericKerbals/` or `GenericKermins/`) has equal chance of being selected.

 ### Configuration File ###
 Configuration is located in

     GameData/TextureReplacer/PluginData/TextureReplacer/Config.cfg